kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 #### 1. Design & Architecture

 This library utilizes an **Intermediate Representation (IR)** tree pattern.
+The architecture adopts a **Polymorphic Bridge Pattern** to reconcile the level-specific K8s API structures (leaf-level `PodGroup` vs. composite-level `CompositePodGroup`) with a single, uniform tree definition inside the library:

+* **Hierarchy-Agnostic Library IR:** The library defines its own internal, polymorphic structures (`workloadbuilder.SchedulingConfig`, `workloadbuilder.SchedulingPolicy`, etc.) that represent scheduling configurations in a hierarchy-agnostic way.
+* **Standard Mapping Helpers:** To prevent controllers from writing custom translation boilerplate to bridge K8s API types to the library IR, the library provides standard, built-in conversion functions (`MapPodGroupConfig` and `MapCompositeGroupConfig`).
+These helper adapters cleanly translate public, level-specific schemas into polymorphic IR models at runtime.

-Controller authors build a logical tree representing their workload structure, attach context-aware `DefaultConfig` values, attach the user's populated `UserConfig` configurations (mapped to the library's IR `SchedulingConfig`), and invoke the builder.
+Controller authors construct a logical tree using `WorkloadNode` representing their workload structure, populate `DefaultConfig` and the user's `UserConfig` (using the standard mapping helpers), and invoke the builder.

 The library encapsulates the following logic:
 1. **Policy Resolution:** Merges default configurations with user-provided overrides (e.g.,